neuropsychology/NeuroKit/.github/CONTRIBUTING.rst

 Contributing is the best way to learn programming, to meet new people, to grow your professional network, to get known in the game and to have a lot of fun.
 But **street cred** only is often not enough, and it's particularly important for young academics and students to get some "legit" rewards.
 We are fully aware of that.
 As such, **we are committed to crediting and rewarding contributors to the best of our abilities**.

-For instance, authors of significant contributions (features, tough bug fixes etc.) will be listed as official `**Contributors** <https://neurokit2.readthedocs.io/en/dev/authors.html>`_ section of our website.
-Additionally, frequent contributors that also get involved in general maintaining (e.g., participating in issues, fixing stuff, reviewing PRs, writing docs etc.) might be included in as package maintainers, in which case they'll be expected to be more generally involved in the general development direction.
-Finally, we expect this project (the development of the package *per se* and all of the discussions/experiments that are around it) to result in several **publications** (could be about some features of the package, but also some tutorial papers, validation studies or whatnot).
+For instance, authors of significant contributions (features, tough bug fixes etc.) will be listed as official `Contributors <https://neurokit2.readthedocs.io/en/dev/authors.html>`_ section of our website.
+Additionally, frequent contributors that also get involved in general maintaining (e.g,participating in issues, fixing stuff, reviewing PRs, writing docs etc.) might be included in as package maintainers, in which case they'll be expected to be more generally involved in the general development direction.
+Finally, we expect this project (the development of the package *per se* and all of the discussions/experiments that are around it) to result in several **publications** (could be about some features of the package, but also some tutorial papers, validation studies or whatnot.
 Obviously, people that contributed and allowed for a paper to be written will be included as authors.

 Long story short, we want this project to be helpful to you, whether you're a user, a contributor, or anything else in between :) And as always, do not hesitate to ask us if you have any questions.